Student Health Insurance

 Why Health Insurance Is So Important

 Many students think that health insurance isn't something they really need to worry about.
 Most college-aged people are relatively healthy and have never had the experience of undergoing extensive treatment or a hospitalization.
 It's easy to think that health insurance is something you will worry about later.

 Unfortunately, those people who wait to get insurance until they actually need it are in danger of finding that it may be very expensive or unavailable after they really need it.
-Also, if they have a "preexisting condition" their new insurance policy may not provide coverage for the problem they're experiencing.
-Finally, in the event of an emergency - which by its nature is very unlikely to be planned or anticipated - first trying to determine how to cover necessary treatment is unrealistic or impossible.
+Also, in the event of an emergency - which by its nature is very unlikely to be planned or anticipated - first trying to determine how to cover necessary treatment is unrealistic or impossible.

 The best way to avoid problems like these, and to make sure you're able to get any medical or mental health services you need, is to make sure you have insurance in place before you leave home.
 Under the Health Care Reform Act, full-time students under the age of 26 may retain coverage under a parent's policy.
 Be sure to check whether coverage extends to you while in the Cortland, Syracuse, Binghamton and Ithaca area.